 Khanna explained he did participate in one march in Washington but added anyone had the right to condemn violence or vandalism.

 “In a liberal democracy we don’t engage in the destruction of property, we don’t engage in the intimidation of elected officials or fellow citizens, and we don’t engage in violence,” he said.
 “That is the foundation of American democracy.
 That is the social contract that we have with one another and whether one engages in protests or not is frankly irrelevant to standing up for those basic democratic principles.”

-Yet, Khanna said he recognized many protesters may feel frustrated or hopeless and Congress had a responsibility to answer their calls for reform.
+Yet, Khanna recognized many protesters may feel frustrated or hopeless and said Congress had a responsibility to answer their calls for reform.

 “We need to hear them and give them real hope that there is going to be real change,” he said. “…But the ideals that Dr. King and Rev. James Lawson and Rep. John Lewis fought for were that change would happen through nonviolence.
 That you answer injustice with a call to the higher moral plane, not by devolving into violence.”